Exceptional isomorphisms between complements of affine plane curves: Non-isomorphic curves with isomorphic complements

 Blowing up once the singular point $q_1$ of $\Gamma$, the strict transform of $\Gamma$ becomes a smooth rational curve having $(d-1)$-th order contact with the exceptional divisor.
 The unique point of intersection between the strict transform and the exceptional divisor corresponds to the direction of the tangent line $R$.
 Hence, all points $q_2$, \dots, $q_{d}$ belong to the strict transform of the exceptional divisor of $q_1$.
 This gives the self-intersections of $\mathcal{F}_1$, \dots, $\mathcal{F}_d$ and their configurations, as shown in diagram \eqref{SymmetricD}.
 As $p_1$ is a smooth point of $\Gamma$, the curves $\mathcal{E}_1$, \dots, $\mathcal{E}_{d-1}$ form a chain of curves, as shown in diagram \eqref{SymmetricD}.
 The rest of the diagram is checked by looking at the definitions of the curves $\Gamma$, $\Delta$, $L$, $R$.

 We now show the existence of isomorphisms

 such that $C=\psi_1(\tilde\Gamma \setminus (B\cup \tilde\Delta))$ and $D=\psi_2(\tilde\Delta\setminus (B\cup \tilde\Gamma))$ are of degree $d^2-d+1$.

-We first show that $\psi_1$ exists (the case of $\psi_2$ is similar, as the diagram \eqref{SymmetricD} is symmetric).
-We observe that since $\pi$ is the blow-up of $2d-1$ points which are defined over $\k$, the Picard group of $X$ is of rank $2d$, over $\k$ and over its algebraic closure $\kk$.
+We first show that $\psi_1$ exists (the case of $\psi_2$ is similar, as diagram \eqref{SymmetricD} is symmetric).
+We observe that since $\pi$ is the blow-up of $2d-1$ points defined over $\k$, the Picard group of $X$ is of rank $2d$, over $\k$ and over its algebraic closure $\kk$.
 We contract the curves $\mathcal{F}_d$, \dots, $\mathcal{F}_1$ and obtain a smooth projective surface $Y$ of Picard rank $d$ (again over $\k$ and $\kk$).
-The configuration of the image of the curves $\mathcal{E}_1$, \dots, $\mathcal{E}_{d-1}$, $\tilde{L}$, $\tilde{\Gamma}$ is then depicted in diagram \eqref{Situation after the contraction of F_1,...,F_d} (we omit to write the curve $\tilde{R}$ as we will not need it):
+The configuration of the image of the curves $\mathcal{E}_1$, \dots, $\mathcal{E}_{d-1}$, $\tilde{L}$, $\tilde{\Gamma}$ is then depicted in diagram \eqref{Situation after the contraction of F_1,...,F_d} (we omit the curve $\tilde{R}$ as we will not need it):

 In fact, $Y$ is just the blow-up of the points $p_1,\dots, p_{d-1}$ starting from $\p^2$.